-- A supplemental ESL endorsement which requires an additional 45 clock-hour practicum (EDUC 527) in addition to the 36 program credits.
+• A supplemental ESL endorsement which requires a 45 clock-hour practicum (EDUC 527).

-- A supplemental Instructional Technology Leadership endorsement which requires no additional hours to the 36 program credits.
-The 5 courses (15 hours) designated with \\ can also be taken independently for the endorsement only.
+• A supplemental Instructional Technology Leadership endorsement which requires no additional hours to the 36 program credits.
+The 5 courses (15 hours) designated with \\\can also be taken independently for the endorsement only.

-- The Master of Education in C&I with a Science, Technology, Engineering, the Arts& Math (STEAM) emphasis is designed for PK-12 teachers who wish to integrate STEAM into their classroom and become STEAM teacher leaders at their school.
-The coursework for this program includes four education core courses (12 hours) and eight STEAM-focused courses (24 hours).
+• The Master of Education in C&I. with a Science, Technology, Engineering, the Arts& Math (STEAM) emphasis is designed for PK-12 teachers who wish to integrate STEAM into their classroom and become STEAM teacher leaders at their school.
+The coursework for this program includes two education core courses (6 hours), and six STEAM-focused courses (18 hours), a capstone course (3 hours), and a practicum course (3 hours).
 This program requires a valid K-12 teaching credential.
 The STEAM courses focus on:

 - Teaching and learning of STEAM

 - Integrating STEAM in the classroom

 - Introducing the engineering design process to students

 - Integrating the arts in STEAM

 - Teaching STEAM to diverse learners

 - STEAM teacher leadership

 - Assessment of student learning

 - STEAM instruction

-Candidates will also complete a STEAM capstone and practicum so that they can apply what they learn in their own classrooms and schools Graduate candidates who complete this program will be able to:
+Candidates will also complete a capstone and practicum, focused on STEAM, so that they can apply what they learn to their own classrooms and schools.